isair/dotfiles/README.md

 Easily set up a new computer, restore your packages, applications, configurations, and keep your computer automatically maintained and backed up!
 Complete with bonus convenience scripts and sensible defaults.

-To simplify instructions, the paths provided in this README are for OS X scripts.
-However, these all have their counterparts for other OSs.
-You just need to replace the 'osx' part in the paths and, based on the OS, the extension of the script.
-Sometimes additional minor changes to the path are required as well but it should all be clear and intuitive.

 All installations and backups work by providing a profile name for them for easy management of different setups.
 If you provide no profile name to a script, they'll use the default `personal` profile.

 Example use: